 I did explore Savannah however due to the tight schedule, I wasn’t able to fully explore both Savannah and Tybee Island.
 Then again, I did enjoy chilling in the hot tub and swimming pool in the wedding house in Tybee and had taken advantage of this.
 I was able to get some colour, and now, I’m tanned and burnt at the same time.
 I am definitely missing the bikini life right now.

 The wedding was beautiful, the dress, the venue, everything.
-I definitely was in tears throughout the day and night and a mop and bucket was needed!
+I definitely was in tears throughout the day and night and a mop and bucket were needed!
 I’m very happy and very proud of her.
 Proud of what she’s been doing and have achieved.
 Forever a best friend.

 I would definitely visit again when I have the spare time to properly explore both locations and many more around the surrounding areas.